healthXAItutorial/kdd2020/README.md

-# KDD 2020 Tutorial on User-centric Explainability for Healthcare
+# KDD 2020 Tutorial on Human-Centered Explainability for Healthcare

 ## Goal